is-central/is-central.github.io/src/content/docs/is3-mizuki/overview.md

 ---
-title: IS2 Overview
+title: IS3 Overview
-description: An overview of Phantom & Crimson Solitaire.
+description: An overview of Mizuki & Caerula Arbor.
 ---

 Content for IS2 is coming soon!